lcscs12345/ppi_conservation/README.md

 ### Conservation of protein-protein interactions (PPIs)

 Lim, C.S., Mace, P., Fineran P.C.
 Gardner, P.P.
-(2024) Towards a phylogenetically-informed approach to solve protein-protein interactions.
+(2024) Towards a phylogenetically-informed approach to solving protein-protein interactions.
 Manuscript in preparation.

 - All figures for the manuscript can be found in [`figs`](https://github.com/lcscs12345/ppi_conservation/tree/main/figs).
 - [ppi_conservation.ipynb](https://github.com/lcscs12345/ppi_conservation/blob/main/jupyter_notebooks/ppi_conservation.ipynb) demonstrates the heterogeneity between eight PPI databases, revealing that most PPI entries have been not been validated across species.
 Related to Fig 1, 2 and 3.